mard1m/Habit-tracker/README.md

 3. **Select Frequency**:
    - Choose `1` for daily habits (like meditation, exercise)
    - Choose `2` for weekly habits (like calling family, cleaning)
-4. **Confirmation**: See "✅ Habit 'Meditation' created successfully!"
+4. **Confirmation**: See "Habit 'Meditation' created successfully!"

 ### Tracking Your Progress